Bathroom safety - adultsOlder adult bathroom safety; Falls - bathroom safety

 - Keep the floor outside the tub or shower dry.

-Raising the toilet seat height can help keep your bathroom safe.
-You can do this by adding a seat cover or elevated toilet seat.
+Raising the toilet seat height can help prevent falls.
+You can do this by adding an elevated toilet seat.
 You can also use a commode chair instead of a toilet.

 Consider a special seat called a portable bidet.
 It helps you clean your bottom without using your hands.
 It sprays warm water to clean, then warm air to dry.